 Betting premises are premises where various types of gambling are authorised to take place.
-The Act contains a single class of licence for betting premises, however, within this single class there are different types of premises which require licensing such as high street bookmakers, bookmakers located in self contained facilities at race courses as well as the general betting premises licences that track operators will require.
+The Act contains a single class of licence for betting premises, however, within this single class there are different types of premises which require licensing such as high street bookmakers, bookmakers located in self-contained facilities at racecourses as well as the general betting premises licences that track operators will require.

 The licensing authority is aware that Section 181 of the Act contains an express power for licensing authorities to restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a betting premises licence.
-This licensing authority will take into account the size of the premises, the number of counter positions available for person-toperson transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.
+This licensing authority will take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.

-Where an applicant for a betting premises licence intends to offer higher stake category B gaming machines (categories B3-B4) including any category B2 Fixed Odds betting terminals (FOBTs) then applicants should consider the control measures related to the protection of vulnerable persons.
+Where an applicant for a betting premises licence intends to offer higher stake category B gaming machines then applicants should consider the control measures related to the protection of vulnerable persons.